jbruno01/Bokeh/README.md

 - OmniAuth Google OAuth2

 ##Future Todos
-- Uploading of multiple photos at once
-- Drag and Drop functionality for upload
 - Photo tags
 - "Favorite" a photo
 - Dynamic resizing of avatar and banner images